Silviu Lung: Electroputere and Universitatea Craiova

 In 1991, he returned to Romania, first at Electroputere Craiova, where he finished the 1991–92 season in third place.
 In the middle of the following season, Lung joined Universitatea Craiova, and under coach Marian Bondrea, secured a Cupa României victory by maintaining a clean sheet in the 2–0 win against Dacia Unirea Brăila in the final.
-He made his last Divizia A appearance on 24 October 1993 in "U" Craiova's 2–0 loss to FC Brașov, having a total of 419 matches in the competition, also totaling 58 appearances in European competitions.
+He made his last Divizia A appearance on 24 October 1993 in "U" Craiova's 2–0 loss to FC Brașov, totaling 419 matches in the competition and 58 appearances in European competitions.

 International career

 Lung played 76 games for Romania, making his debut under coach Ștefan Kovács on 21 March 1979 in a 3–0 friendly victory against Greece.
 His second game was a 2–2 draw against Spain in the Euro 1980 qualifiers.

 His following appearance for the national team came after three and a half years of absence in a 0–0 draw against Italy during the successful Euro 1984 qualifiers in which he made a total of five appearances.
 Lung played two games under coach Mircea Lucescu during the final tournament in a 1–1 draw against Spain and a 2–1 loss to West Germany as Romania did not get past the group stage.
 He played seven games in the 1986 World Cup qualifiers and five during the Euro 1988 qualifiers.

 Afterwards he played five matches in the successful 1990 World Cup qualifiers.
 Subsequently, he was used by coach Emerich Jenei as captain for the entirety of all four matches in the final tournament, where The Tricolours were eliminated by Ireland in the round of 16.
 Lung played four games in the Euro 1992 qualifiers and made his last appearance for the national team on 2 June 1993 in a 5–2 loss to Czechoslovakia during the 1994 World Cup qualifiers.

 For representing his country at the 1990 World Cup, Lung was decorated by President of Romania Traian Băsescu on 25 March 2008 with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") class III.

 In 2022, the International Federation of Football History & Statistics (IFFHS) included Lung in its "Romania's all-time dream team" first XI.